JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 apply plugin: "kotlin"
 ```

-As of M11, Kotlin sources can be mixed with Java sources in the same folder, or in different folders.
+Kotlin sources can be mixed with Java sources in the same folder, or in different folders.
 The default convention is using different folders:

 ``` groovy
 project